-PRIMARY DRIVER: System components or factors which contribute directly to achieving the aim.
+PRIMARY DRIVERS: System components or factors that contribute directly to achieving the aim.

-SECONDARY DRIVER: Action, interventions or lower-level components necessary to achieve the primary driver.
+SECONDARY DRIVERS: Actions, interventions or lower-level components necessary to achieve the primary driver.

-CHANGE IDEAS: Specific change ideas which will support/achieve the secondary driver.
+CHANGE IDEAS: Specific change ideas which will support or achieve the secondary driver.